 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this in-depth picture book brings up the important topics of slavery, Jim Crow laws, gender and racial inequality, and economic disadvantage throughout the history of America, with a keen focus on African-American history.
-Children will better understand the economic benefits as well as the harsh realities of slavery and see the evolution of America's relationship with its African-American citizens.
-This will touch off questions and discussion on many of the topics still relevant today for many segments of the population.
+Parents need to know that Heart and Soul: The Story of America and African Americans, by award-winning author-illustrator Nelson Kadir, is an in-depth picture book that brings up the important topics of slavery, Jim Crow laws, gender and racial inequality, and economic disadvantage throughout the history of America, with a keen focus on African American history.
+Children will better understand the economic benefits as well as the harsh realities of slavery and see the evolution of America's relationship with its African American citizens.
+It will spark questions and discussion regarding many topics still relevant today.

-Author/illustrator Nelson weaves a compelling, complex, and deeply personal historical account of the black American experience in HEART AND SOUL, which won a 2012 Coretta Scott King Award.
+Author-illustrator Kadir Nelson weaves a compelling, complex, and deeply personal historical account of the Black American experience in this gorgeous book.
 He creates an epic narrative that shows the birth of a nation juxtaposed against the history of a people who were as responsible for supporting it as anyone else.
-His compelling first-person perspective combined with his absolutely stunning illustrations makes this book a must-have for any family's library.
+His compelling first-person perspective combined with his absolutely stunning illustrations makes Heart and Soul: The Story of America and African Americans a must-have for any family's library.
 It will bring up questions of race, history, and the complexities of American society -- and that's a good thing.